Ryan9698/mod1/README.md

 ## Credits

 The files necessary for this project were pulled from The Coding Bootcamp's GitHub respository.
+All source code came from these files.
+I only made edits and improvements to the original code.
 [https://github.com/coding-boot-camp/urban-octo-telegram](https://github.com/coding-boot-camp/urban-octo-telegram)

 ## License